nmsmith/circuit-editor/README.md

 By default, rotation will snap towards "nice" orientations for the object, e.g. horizontal and vertical.
 In addition, if the object being warped has line segments attached to it, then the movement will snap toward "nice" orientations for those line segments.
 This snapping behaviour can be disabled, as explained later in this guide.

+If you hold Alt (Windows) or Option (Mac) while using the warp tool, the object (or selection) will be duplicated upon being dragged.

 ### The slide tool

 The slide tool allows you to move an object (or a selection of objects) while ensuring it remains a "standard distance" apart from other objects on the canvas.
 Roughly, the slide tool "pushes" objects, without letting them touch or pass one another.